What is Zultanite?: A Precious Gem or Another Tourist Trap in Turkey 2025

 Did your tour guide from the Green Tour in Cappadocia lead you to a gem store to introduce Zultanite?
 They say that you can't buy Zultanite anywhere else in the world.
 And it's more precious than diamonds.
-But surprisingly it's quite affordable here.
+But surprisingly, it's quite affordable here.
 It sure is a tempting catch, isn't it?

 Now the biggest question is, should you buy one or not?!

 That's the exact question I had in mind when I was in Turkey.
-As a girl who likes bling, I very much wanted to buy Zultanite but I found very little information online.
+As a girl who likes bling, I very much wanted to buy Zultanite, but I found very little information online.
 That's why I decided to do actual research and write this article so you'd know whether you should buy one or not.

 You can find more resources from our trip:

-*This article includes affiliated links
+This article contains:

 What is Zultanite?

-What sets Zultanite apart from other gems, is its ability to change colour under different lighting.
-Under daylight, it shows hues of yellow and green while under artificial light or candlelight, it looks champagne pink.
-In Firelight, it has a raspberry tone.
+What sets Zultanite apart from other gems is its ability to change colour under different lighting.
+Under daylight, it shows hues of yellow and green, while under artificial light or candlelight, it looks champagne pink.
+In firelight, it has a raspberry tone.

 Is Zultanite worth anything?

-Yes, it has it's worth.
+Yes, it has its worth.
 As a semi-precious stone, Zultanite does have great value.
 In today's market, per carat starts from $500 and goes up to $10,000.
 Zultanite is classified by GIA as a Type II transparent gemstone, typically appearing eye-clean, meaning no visible inclusions when observed from approximately 6 inches away.

 Is Zultanite only from Turkey?

-Natural Zultanite is exclusively mined by Ottoman Gem (Suisse), GmbH and its name too is trademarked.
-But most of the Zultanites you find in Turkey aren't authentic ones (or we can say natural ones).
+But most of the gems you find in Turkey aren't authentic ones (or we can say natural ones).
 If you want to buy natural Zultanite, you must look for a reputed dealer in Turkey.
 Do not rely on tour guides as they work for commissions.

 Can Zultanite be Faked?